HelloWorld-1017/HelloWorld-1017.github.io/_posts/English/2024-05-26-Some-English-Idioms-and-Phrases.md

 >
 > - [VICE VERSA \| English meaning - Cambridge Dictionary](https://dictionary.cambridge.org/dictionary/english/vice-versa).

-used to say that what you have just said is also true in the opposite order:
+used to say that what you have just said is also true in the opposite order.

 - He doesn't trust her, and ***vice versa*** (= she also doesn't trust him).